JoeNathan255/Exercise-01a-Install-Software/README.md

-# Exercise-01a-Install-Software
+# Exercise 01a: Install Software

-My name is:
+## My name is:

-[Your Name]
+Jonathan Staten

-My github username is:
+## My github username is:

-[Your Username]
+JoeNathan255

-BL-MSCH-C220
+## I have (almost) installed the software on my computer as a part of the exercise (I'm going to have to wipe my SSD over the weekend because of storage-related crashes, but I'll install them after the reset).